isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningSnakemakeWithBam.rst

 ==========================================================

-This workflow gathers GC content from a bam file/ or a list of Bam file to a text file
+This workflow gathers GC content from a bam file or a list of Bam files to a text file.

 Requirements: